LECTURE PROGRAMME - 2021

 Douglas Skeggs delivers a personal tour of 19th century Venice in search of painters, poets and authors and the strange and often bizarre lives they led in the city; the customs and rituals they found and the rich and varied succession of images they created that ultimately transformed the hard city of the Venetian Republic into the romantic legend it is today.

-9th November 2020 – AGM (ZOOM)
+9th November 2020 – AGM (changed, ZOOM)

 There will be no lecture.
 The AGM is for members only.
 Papers will be sent in advance with opportunity for voting, and it will be held via a special AGM Committee meeting.
 They will include the Agenda, the Chair's Report, the Annual Accounts, and any resolutions from members for voting.